simonwhitaker/runny/README.md

 <img src="./assets/runny-logo.png" width="100" alt="Runny logo" />

-Stop using Makefiles to run things.
-It's 2024.
+It's the future, so stop using Makefiles to run things.
 Use Runny.

 ## Installation